tag -->

 Under these circumstances, the CRLDHT believes that this conviction cannot be viewed in isolation from the general climate of authoritarian regression currently prevailing in Tunisia.

-The repeated use of the judicial system against independent figures contributes to creating a climate of fear, permanently undermining confidence in judicial institutions, and gradually eroding the space for freedom and democratic participation.
+The repeated and abusive use of the judicial system against independent figures helps to create a climate of fear and intimidation, permanently undermines confidence in judicial institutions, and contributes to the gradual erosion of freedom, pluralism, and democratic participation.

 The CRLDHT emphasizes that the independence of the judiciary is one of the essential foundations of any rule of law.
 When courts become instruments of political pressure and legal proceedings are used to silence critical voices, the rights and freedoms of society as a whole are directly threatened.